BadreddineZatout/simple-laravel-cms/README.md

 ## How to launch the app

 -   Start with `composer install` in the root folder & `npm install` in the websocket folder to install dependencies.
--   Launch the migrations and the seeders.
+-   Launch the migrations and the seeders `php artisan migrate --seed`.
 -   Go to the websocket folder and launch the command `npm start`.
 -   then finaly launch the command `php artisan serve`.